UM-A2SRL/AePW3-LDWG/README.md

 The beam model used for these results is the same as for Riso and Cesnik, AIAA SciTech Forum, 2022.

-The aerodynamic properties used for these results are in the static aeroelastic folder.
+The spanwise-varying aerodynamic coefficient derivatives used for these results are in the static aeroelastic folder.

 ## Riso and Cesnik, Journal of Aircraft, 2023